SYBIL

 The Sibyl cannot compute everything.

 It cannot compute novelty.
-New goods, new preferences, new possibilities — these must be discovered, not calculated.
+New goods, new preferences, new possibilities: these must be discovered, not calculated.
 The entrepreneur who invents a product no one knew they wanted is doing something the Sibyl cannot do: creating value that did not exist in the optimization space.

-X. THE NEW ECONOMICS
+XIII.
+THE NEW ECONOMICS

 Old economics asked: how do prices emerge from decentralized exchange?
 How do markets aggregate distributed information?
 How do we understand equilibrium in systems no one controls?

 New economics asks: how do we set objectives for calculated systems?
 How do we verify that computed allocations match intended outcomes?
 How do we preserve discovery and dissent within optimized systems?
+How do we maintain the capacity for novelty within a framework optimized for efficiency?

 The Sibyl solves the coordination problem.
 It does not solve the preference problem.
-It can compute any equilibrium — but we must choose which equilibrium to compute.
+It can compute any equilibrium, but we must choose which equilibrium to compute.

-This is not a technical challenge.
 It is the central political question of the Sybilian era: who programs the objective function?

 The Demon can compute the price of anything.
 It cannot compute the price of everything.
 The objective function is not a price.
 It is a choice.